Staying safe at work

 Involve your joint health and safety committee

-- Get your joint health and safety committee (or worker representative) involved in brainstorming social distancing measures that could work in the spaces they work in.
+- Get your joint health and safety committee (or worker representative) involved in brainstorming physical distancing measures that could work in the spaces they work in.

 - Have your joint committee consider the interactions they have with others.

-- Get your joint committee involved in promoting approved social distancing measures.
+- Get your joint committee involved in promoting approved physical distancing measures.